 1 Can be a vector of means with a length equal to the number of years in the simulation.
 2 Can be a matrix of means with number of rows and columns equaling the number of ages and years in the simulation, respectively.

 Abundance at age and length is simulated using the sim_abundance function and a default function call is described in Table 3 along with associated symbols from the equations outlined above.
 This function has a simple structure and requires the specification of a series of ages and years along with functions known as “closures”, such as sim_R, sim_Z and sim_vonB, for simulating recruitment (R), total mortality (Z) and growth (growth), respectively.
 Closures are functions that contain data and return functions [9].
 For example, sim_R(mean = 500, log_sd = 0.5) returns a function that holds the supplied parameter values and requires a sequence of years to be supplied.
-(Note that each of the above-mentioned closures include a plot argument such that quick visuals can be obtained using a line of code like this: sim_R(mean = 500, log_sd = 0.5, plot = TRUE)(years = 1:100)).
+(Note that each of the above-mentioned closures include a plot argument such that quick visuals can be obtained using a line of code like this: sim_R((mean = 500, log_sd = 0.5, plot = TRUE)(years = 1:100)).
 This structure was chosen to avoid the repeated specifications of ages and years.
 The use of closures also allows users to construct and use their own closures with a similar structure but different underlying formula.
 Overall, the function provides a simple tool for simulating a range of dynamic age-structured populations.
 For instance, below we provide examples where we simulate a relatively long and short lived species (note that default variance, starting abundance and growth settings were used in both simulations).

 set.seed(438) long <- sim_abundance(ages = 1:20, R = sim_R(mean = 3e+07), Z = sim_Z(mean = 0.2)) short <- sim_abundance(ages = 1:6, R = sim_R(mean = 1e+10), Z = sim_Z(mean = 0.8))